 Emergency intervention is required to house an insurance population to safeguard the future of the species.

 The Manning River turtle is distinguished from other species by its yellow markings on the neck, carapace and tail.
-This striking turtle is endemic to the mid-north coast of New South Wales (NSW) and is restricted to the middle and upper stretches of the Manning River catchment area – it isn’t found anywhere else on Earth!
-Being more than 55 million years old this amazing critter is perhaps the oldest turtle in Australia and has been called a living fossil
+This striking turtle is endemic to the Mid North Coast of New South Wales (NSW) and is restricted to the middle and upper stretches of the Manning River catchment area – it isn’t found anywhere else on Earth!
+Being more than 55 million years old, this amazing critter is perhaps the oldest turtle in Australia and has been called a living fossil.

 For many Australian species, action is taken too late.
 Often populations are reduced to a level where genetic diversity is irrevocably reduced.
-Often by this stage the establishment of a robust and genetically diverse insurance population is no longer viable, or highly problematic at best.
+Often by this stage, the establishment of a robust and genetically diverse insurance population is no longer viable, or highly problematic at best.
 There is a need to act now in a proactive manner, prior to any further decline.

 The Australian Reptile Park and Aussie Ark have joined forces to save this species.

-Now that the facilities are under construction, we are also focused on in-situ works to monitor the species, restore nesting sites, and collect individuals destined to become founders for the insurance population!
+We are also focused on in-situ works to monitor the species, restore nesting sites, and collect individuals destined to become founders for the insurance population!

 You can help the Manning River turtle project in the following ways: